...

 FAQs

-Alodine® is also called chem film or chromium conversion coating.
-Alodine is a protective coating for aluminum that protects it from corrosion without compromising electrical conductivity.
+Alodine® also known as chem film or chromate conversion coatings, is a chemical conversion coating that protects aluminum alloys from corrosion while maintaining electrical conductivity.

 You can alodine and then anodize aluminum parts.
 However this requires modification to the anodizing process.
 First, mask the alodine layer in order to not dissolve it during anodizing.
 Second, use the anodizing tank to grow the anodized layer from the unmasked surface.
 This process is not practical in industrial use, but works for few parts.